fieserWolF/dissector/README.md

 # Dissector

 Dissector disassembles 6502 code.
-As of now, this is a commandline-tool.
-This might change in the future.
+As of now, this primarily is a commandline-tool, but there is an optional gui available.
 It runs on 64 bit versions of Linux, MacOS, Windows and other systems supported by Python.